 Basel, Rathaus am 1.
-August 2023.
+August 2024.
 Foto/Photo: TES

 The Heart of the Confoederatio Helvetica

 Switzerland celebrated its national day on 1 August.
-The country has long struggled with its national anthem, flag, and Constitution.
-After a long unification process me t(civil) wars and other (religious) disputes from the 13th century onwards, the cooperation of and between the cantons changed on 12 September 1848.
+The country has long struggled with its national anthem, flag, and ConstitutionAfter a lengthy unification process, marked by civil wars and other religious disputes from the 13th century onwards, the cooperation between the cantons changed on 12 September 1848.
 The Confederation became the Confoederatio Helvetica (CH).

 The flag was not officially recognised as a national symbol until 1889.
-However, The history of the national anthem is even more complicated, and the discussion is still ongoing.
+However, the history of the national anthem is even more complicated, and the discussion is still ongoing.
 The date of the national day is also disputed.

 The Ägerisee